 Verify that the software fulfils a given set of Quality Criteria

-Deploy the software into the infrastructure in a controlled way, so that a software is installed on sites only if it has been tested in a real production context (Early Adoption)The UMD Software Provisioning activity is made of several components:
+Deploy the software into the infrastructure in a controlled way, so that a software is installed on sites only if it has been tested in a real production context (Early Adoption).

+The UMD Software Provisioning activity is made of several components:

-Software Provisioning Process, made of 3 subprocesses
+Software Provisioning Process, made of 3 sub-processes

 Software Delivery, when Technology Providers (i.e. the development/product teams) submit new software releases; this is made by email or GGUS ticket.
 Software delivery is performed using one of the three different user interfaces available, i.e. a web form, e-mailing and a web service interface, that create tickets including all the necessary information about the software delivered in order to be processed.
 GGUS forwards the tickets to RT creating one RT ticket per Product per Platform and Architecture (PPA)